MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 ### What's new with AKSe 0.76.0
  - Added support for Kubernetes v1.24.11 and v1.25.7
- - You can find additional features at [v0.76.0](https://github.com/Azure/aks-engine-azurestack/releases/tag/v0.76.0)
+ - You can find other features at [v0.76.0](https://github.com/Azure/aks-engine-azurestack/releases/tag/v0.76.0)

 ### What's new with AKSe 0.75.3 and above

 AKS Engine release v0.75.3, and all future AKS Engine releases on Azure Stack Hub, will be from the new [aks-engine-azurestack repo](https://github.com/Azure/aks-engine-azurestack).
 As such, all `aks-engine` commands should be replaced with `aks-engine-azurestack`.
 Commands to get the latest AKS Engine release on Azure Stack Hub have also changed.
 You can see the new commands in the [Create Linux Client](./azure-stack-kubernetes-aks-engine-deploy-linux.md) and [Create Windows Client](./azure-stack-kubernetes-aks-engine-deploy-windows.md) directions.
-Please create an [issue in the new repo](https://github.com/Azure/aks-engine-azurestack/issues/new) if you find any.
+Create an [issue in the new repo](https://github.com/Azure/aks-engine-azurestack/issues/new) if you find any.

 AKS Engine release v0.75.3 on Azure Stack Hub offers Ubuntu 20.04 LTS as its Linux base image.
 Starting from this release, Ubuntu 18.04 will no longer be supported.
-Please refer to the section [*Upgrading Kubernetes clusters created with the Ubuntu 18.04 Distro*](https://github.com/Azure/aks-engine-azurestack/blob/master/docs/topics/azure-stack.md#upgrading-kubernetes-clusters-created-with-the-ubuntu-18.04-distro) for more details.
+Refer to the section [*Upgrading Kubernetes clusters created with the Ubuntu 18.04 Distro*](https://github.com/Azure/aks-engine-azurestack/blob/master/docs/topics/azure-stack.md#upgrading-kubernetes-clusters-created-with-the-ubuntu-18.04-distro) for more details.

 Starting from Kubernetes v1.24, only the `containerd` runtime is supported.
 Please refer to the section [*Upgrading Kubernetes clusters created with docker runtime*](https://github.com/Azure/aks-engine-azurestack/blob/master/docs/topics/azure-stack.md#upgrading-kubernetes-clusters-created-with-docker-runtime) for more details.
 For AKS Engine release v0.75.3, clusters with windows nodes on Kubernetes v1.23 can use [the Windows base image with Docker runtime]( https://github.com/Azure/aks-engine-azurestack/blob/v0.75.3/vhd/release-notes/aks-windows/2019-datacenter-core-azurestack-smalldisk-17763.3887.20230332.txt).
 Clusters with windows nodes on Kubernetes v1.24 can use [the Windows base image with Containerd runtime]( https://github.com/Azure/aks-engine-azurestack/blob/v0.75.3/vhd/release-notes/aks-windows-2019-containerd/2019-datacenter-core-azurestack-ctrd-17763.3887.20230332.txt).

- You can find additional features at [v0.75.3](https://github.com/Azure/aks-engine-azurestack/releases/tag/v0.75.3).
+ You can find more features at [v0.75.3](https://github.com/Azure/aks-engine-azurestack/releases/tag/v0.75.3).

 ### Instructions to use AKS engine 0.70.0 and above